procedural/magicacsg_tips/README_EN.md

 [[Эти же советы на русском языке]](https://github.com/procedural/magicacsg_tips/blob/main/README.md)

+* [[Link]](https://twitter.com/redgpus/status/1400424276415680517) A little program I wrote for #MagicaCSG v0.0.0 to merge layers and / or copy layers from one scene to another a number of times: https://github.com/procedural/magicacsg_copy_layers_program

 * [[Link]](https://twitter.com/redgpus/status/1399359753487323138) #MagicaCSG v0.0.0 tips: since there is no way to select strokes of multiple layers, prefer to keep strokes of a symmetric object on one layer.
 This way it'll be easier to delete one half of the object, move or rotate the other half, and recreate the deleted half with a flip trick.

 * #MagicaCSG v0.0.0: